Adegbenga1/NY-CITY-BIKE/README.md

 3. The total trip duration is about an hour and it usually happens with high volume at 7am -9am and  5pm - 7pm on weekdays

 4. High trip durations during weekend happens between 9am-7pm on Saturdays-An indication that more riders will always be available on weekends

+## Conclusion :
+With th large numbers of riders observed in this analysis, the bike-sharing program in Des Moines is a solid business.